Yoav666s/dnd-wiki/collections/_items/the-locket.md

   teaser: assets/images/the-thing/emblem/header.jpg
 ---

-When the [thing's](/lore/the-thing#thing-of-the-hollow) heart is destroyed, his essence becomes stored in this locket.
+The [thing's](/lore/the-thing#thing-of-the-hollow) emblem.
+When its heart is destroyed, its essence becomes stored in this locket.
 You may use the Locket as an arcane focus.
 While wearing the Locket:

 - You can expend 1 charge to cast the **move earth** spell.
 - You can expend 2 charge to cast the **phantasmal force** spell.